rayalan/binary-adages/content/calibrating-terms.md

 3. Consider following up on the impact in a few months.
 Are they still doing the new practice?
 How is that working out[^remember]?
 What additional adjustments have they made?
 What kind of people would most benefit from the idea?
 Is there anybody who might not benefit?
 4. Learn to recognize when growth is not the primary goal.
 Take advantage of the opportunity to learn something, but it's okay to stick to your well-considered plan for growth.

-[^social]: On the other hand, people with important titles often like to feel important: Telling them that their recommendation was really meaningful to you is often a great approach; especially if they don't have the attention span to realize that you aren't actually applying said lessons any better than before.
+[^social]: On the other hand, people with important titles often like to feel important: Telling them that their recommendation was really meaningful to you is often a great approach, especially if they don't have the attention span to realize that you aren't actually applying said lessons any better than before.

 [^remember]: Do they actually remember anything about the book?